What is good information?

 Trust your instincts

-Look for information to back up or corroborate your sources
+Look for evidence to back up or corroborate your sources

 This tutorial, from the University of Manchester Library, includes lots of tips to help you evaluate information